CalNourish/ucbfpa-lambda/README.md

 1. Run ```aws lambda list-functions``` to see if you can reach AWS Lambda.
 2. Within the ```ucbfpa-lambda``` directory, run: ```find . -type d -exec chmod 755 {} \; && find . -type f -exec chmod 644 {} \;```.
 This is just a safety check to make sure all your files are readable by Lambda.
 3. To create a compressed upload file, run ```zip -r function.zip .```.
 4. Run ```aws lambda create-function --cli-connect-timeout 6000 --function-name FUNCTION_NAME_HERE --runtime nodejs10.x --role ROLE_HERE --handler index.handler --zip-file fileb://function.zip```, filling in the function name and role (this is the Role ARN you received from the earlier section).
-Most importantly, you must set the timeout to 6000.
-This is due to an ongoing bug related to the AWS CLI.
-It has not been fixed as of 2019-08-22.
 5. Run ```aws lambda list-functions``` to confirm that your function is there.
+6. To update a function, run ```aws lambda update-function-code --cli-connect-timeout 6000 --function-name FUNCTION_NAME_HERE --zip-file fileb://function.zip```.
+7. To help automate the process, the script ```deployment.sh``` is available in this repo that will take care of generating the zip file, deploying to AWS Lambda and cleaning up the zip file after.
+8. On the AWS Lambda console, explore the use of environment variables to inject secrets into the app as well as the timeout settings.

 ### Setting up Amazon Cognito